Buck Bumble

-Buck Bumble is an action video game for the Nintendo 64 developed by British video game company Argonaut Software and released by Ubi Soft in 1998.
-A special Buck Bumble rumble pack was packaged with the U.K. version.
+Buck Bumble is a 1998 third-person shooter video game developed by Argonaut Software and published by Ubi Soft for the Nintendo 64.
+A special Buck Bumble rumble pack was packaged with the UK version.

 Plot

 The year is 2010, and as the result of a previous spill at a chemical factory in London, England, the insects in the surrounding area have mutated.
 Several different types of these mutated insects gather together becoming the evil "Herd", who are bent on taking over the garden, and eventually the whole world.
 The game casts the player as a Buck Bumble, a volunteer bumblebee that gets implanted with cyborg technology.
 He is part of an organization known as "The Resistance", which is trying to stop the evil Herd Army.
 Buck's missions send him on multiple tasks, such as defending the resistance base, attacking Herd supply lines while traveling through sewers, and eventually fighting the Herd's mantis-like Queen.